 In about a week – they will be officially registered.
 We won the Spanish red tape war.
 Or so it seems.
 Next week will tell the tale.
 And so goes vida en España.
 Day by day – poco a poco.

 Seriously – annoying bureaucracy aside – I’m so grateful for my experiences in this vibrant and colourful country.
-But I’m especially grateful to the friends who help to keep me here.
+But I’m especially grateful to the friends who helped to keep me here.

 Love, Kate. x

-Vida en España will become a regular series to http://www.roamingmom.com.
+Vida en España will become a regular series on http://www.roamingmom.com.
 Stick around.